arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/getting-started/getting-started.md

 tags: [UNO R3, Installation, IDE]
 ---

-To use the [Arduino UNO R3](/hardware/uno-rev3/) board, you will need the Arduino AVR Board Package, which comes preinstalled with the IDE.
+To use the [Arduino UNO R3](/hardware/uno-rev3/) board, you will need the Arduino AVR Board Package, which comes pre-installed with the IDE.

 You will need a version of the Arduino IDE, which you can download from the [Arduino Software page](https://www.arduino.cc/en/software).
 In this guide, we will use the latest version of the IDE 2.